rmiguelac/knowledge-belt/README.md

-# Dumps
+# Knowlegde Belt

-Repository with notes, scrips and one liners that more than once helped me somehow.
+Repository with interesting articles, notes, scrips and one liners that more than once helped me somehow.

 ### Artcles